 The district remains committed to communicating all elements of this reopening plan to students, parents and guardians, staff and visitors.
 The plan is available to all stakeholders via the district website at https://www.kingstoncityschools.org/reopening, and will be updated throughout the school year, as necessary, to respond to local circumstances.
 The link to the plan appears on the website homepage and a direct link to the plan will be found on each individual school’s homepage.
 Every effort has been made to ensure that the plan is accessible to all individuals in accordance with the Web Content Accessibility Guidelines (WCAG) 2.0 Level A/AA.
 The plan can also be translated into other languages, via the G-Translate feature available on the district website.

 The district is committed to establishing and maintaining regular channels of communication and has reviewed and determined which methods have proven to be the most effective in communications with our school community.
-The district will rely on KCSD and individual school websites, KCSD App, Text/Email blasts and Robocalls via Blackboard, Facebook, mailings and Microsoft Teams to communicate news, requirements and updates related to reopening and in-person instruction, including social distancing requirements, proper wearing of face coverings and proper hand and respiratory hygiene.
-The information that we will share will be based on state guidance, KCSD administration, Medical Director and the District’s COVID Resource and Safety Officers.
+The district will rely on KCSD and individual school websites, KCSD App, Text/Email blasts and Robocalls via Blackboard, Facebook, mailings and Microsoft Teams to communicate news, requirements and updates related to reopening and in-person instruction, including social distancing requirements, proper wearing of face coverings and proper hygiene.
+The information that we will share will be based on state and local guidance, KCSD administration, Medical Director and the District’s COVID Resource and Safety Officers.

 The district will follow its existing engagement and communication protocols with parents regarding the provision of special education services for their child.
 Parent engagement will be in the parent’s preferred mode of communication regarding the provision of services to his/her child to meet the requirements of IDEA, with the support of bilingual family workers and a translation service.